Myles Straw Player Props: Guardians vs. Rangers

-Myles Straw is available when the Cleveland Guardians battle Andrew Heaney and the Texas Rangers at Globe Life Field Saturday at 4:05 PM ET.
+The Cleveland Guardians, including Myles Straw (.225 on-base percentage in past 10 games, 75 points below season-long percentage), battle starter Martin Perez and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.

-In his most recent action (on July 9 against the Royals) he went 0-for-3.
+In his last game he had a hitless showing (0-for-4) against the Rangers.

 Myles Straw Game Info & Props vs. the Rangers